 There is no fee to participate in Art Attack, but we do ask that you follow these common sense guidelines.

 Check in first

 When you arrive, check in with the organizers before you start making art.
 You'll get your own Art Attack badge plus other pertinent info for the day.
 Checking in also helps the organizers measure participation.

 Visual Artists may choose their own work stations, but be sure not to impede pedestrian traffic, impose on parking spaces, or disrupt nearby businesses.
-Musicians will have assigned spaces to perform so that they are spaced throughout the festival appropriately.
+Musicians will have assigned spaces to perform.
 Either way, if you're in front of a business, introduce yourself before you start so they know you will be outside for the day.
 If your artmaking causes a loud or potentially dangerous work site, please coordinate with the event organizers in advance.

 Leave no trace

 If you think you might make a mess while working, set down a drop cloth first.
 When you're done, clean up any trash and leave the place looking better than when you found it.

 Participants should remember that they are representing the arts community through their interactions with the public during the event, so be friendly and kind to the people you meet.
 Feel free to be creative, just make sure that your work is appropriate for general public viewing.

 Focus on making, not selling